BryanSchuetz/dai/_projects/worldwide-gca-local-adaptation-champions-awards.markdown

 client: The Global Center on Adaptation
 solutions:
 - Sustainable Business
-- Climate
+- Climate and Environment
-- Climate Change Adaptation and Mitigation
+- Climate Adaptation and Mitigation
 regions: Worldwide
 country: Worldwide
 ---